Wondering whether to use propane or natural gas?

 Most of our avid readers will recognize it as the liquid-gas of choice for most grill masters and their chosen gas grill.
 The reason being it has a very low boiling point, which means it vaporizes as soon as it is released from the gas bottle container.

 Propane burns cleaner than coal or gasoline and has a low carbon emission rate similar to natural gas, so is often chosen over traditional fuels such as coal or diesel fuel.

-For a look at some of the top models available, please check out our guide to the best propane gas grills.
+For a look at some top models available, please check out our guide to the best propane gas grills.

 Natural gas is touted as the stepping stone for large economies, like America, to use while they reduce their reliance on oil and coal to find suitable renewable energy sources.

 The reason for this is that natural gas burns cleaner and produces less than half of the carbon emissions that coal does per unit of energy used.